Providing a Range of Services to the Pets of Eaton Rapids

 There are times your beloved pet needs more than just routine veterinary care.
 Sometimes, Fluffy or Fido needs surgery.
 It doesn't even have to be for a serious issue.
 Many minor issues in veterinary medicine are taken care of with surgery.
 Here at Snow Animal Hospital, we are your preferred veterinarian in Eaton Rapids, and you can trust your pet's welfare to us.
 We only use the most state of the art equipment, and our veterinary personnel are all highly skilled and given the best training available.
 Each animal is continually monitored by a licensed veterinary technician both during and after any surgical procedure, to make sure they stay safe, healthy, and ready to come back to you as good as new.

 Here are some of the surgical services we offer at our Eaton Rapids Veterinarian office.

 - Spay--This simple surgical procedure is routine in the veterinary world.
 It is simply sterilizing your female pet so she can't breed.
 It is done with general anesthesia and a small incision.
-Some pets can go home the same day, though it is typical to have a pet stay at our vet office overnight for observation after a spay procedure.
+Pets can go home the same day.

 - Neuter--Also routine, this sterilizes your male pet, preventing him from impregnating a female one.
 Like with the spay procedure, the neuter also eliminates the sexual drive in the animal if it is done at a young enough age, so he won't be acting out in this way with other pets, either.
 Neutering is done under either general or regional anesthesia, and most pets can go home the same day.
 Recovery is quick and virtually painless.
 Spay and neuter procedures are among the most common surgical procedures in veterinary medicine.